Brodingo/pokedexcli/README.md

 ## Commands
 `help` to see a list of commands

-`map` to see a list of locations to explore
+`map` to see a list of locations to explore, or go to next page of results

+`mapb` go back a page of location results